ErickReyesM/Python-Behave-Automation/README.md

     behave -D browser=android  # For Android tests behave -D browser=ios      # For iOS tests

+### Test Results
+- The results of the execution you can consult them in the Actions tab of the repo
+- To generate a report manually you should add the flag  ```-f html -o behave-report.html ``` *-f* means format of the report and the *-o* the output file name

 ## Project Structure
 The project follows the Page Object Model design pattern for better organization and readability of tests.
 The structure is as follows: